PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 For assembly of metagenomic samples with HiFi reads, you can use [hifiasm-meta](https://github.com/xfengnefx/hifiasm-meta), [HiCanu](https://github.com/marbl/canu), or [metaFlye](https://github.com/fenderglass/Flye).

 For hifiasm-meta, the default settings work very well.
+For very large datasets (>100Gb total data), you may benefit from using the `-S` flag to invoke read selection.
+It will reduce memory requirements.

-The same is true for metaFlye, but of course make sure to use the `--pacbio-hifi` and `--meta` flags!
+For metaFlye the defaults also work well, but of course make sure to use the `--pacbio-hifi` and `--meta` flags!

 For Canu v2.1, we strongly recommend the following settings: